DPDK/dpdk/doc/guides/nics/bnxt.rst

 processing (see Vector Processor, here).

 The BNXT PMD supports the vector processing using SSE (Streaming SIMD Extensions) instructions on x86 platforms.
-The BNXT vPMD (vector mode PMD) is currently limited to Intel/AMD CPU architecture.
-Support for ARM is *not* currently implemented.
+It also supports NEON intrinsics for vector processing on ARM CPUs.
+The BNXT vPMD (vector mode PMD) is available for Intel/AMD and ARM CPU architectures.

 This improved performance comes from several optimizations: